 |

 the FAA,

-allowed me to wear the hats of: teacher, special effects engineer,
+wear the hats of: teacher, special effects engineer, machinist,

-engineer, researcher, and computer support engineer.
-For more
+researcher, and computer support engineer.
+For more information,

+|